DETAILED ACTION

 As to Claim 1,

-Harada discloses A detection device, comprising: a sensor (5),(51),(52),(60) including at least one main detection element (M1) configured to detect a change in a physical quantity of a detection target (Figure 12), (Paragraph [0179]), at least one sub detection element (H1) configured to detect a change in the physical quantity of the detection target (Figure 12), (Paragraph [0177]), a main digital conversion part (60) configured to digitally convert a detection signal of the main detection element (Paragraph [0179] / note section (60) is a digital angle converter), and a calculation part (65) configured to calculate a state information using the digitally converted detection signal of the main detection element (Paragraphs [0180],[0181],[0185] / note the digital angle signal phi is output to cos and sin circuits 66,68 and the up-down counter (calculation part) calculates the state information (phi angle) by counting) and being configured to output a digital signal including the state information and an analog signal according to the detection signal of the sub detection element (Figure 12), (Paragraphs [0185],[0188] / note the output of the amplified Hall sensors H1 and H2 are analog signals, and the output phi angle signal from (60) is a digital signal including the state information (angle)); and a control unit (53,70) including a sub digital conversion part (53) configured to digitally convert the analog signal acquired from the sensor (Figures 12,13B,13D), (Paragraph [0189] / note the sensor signals H1 and H2 have been converted to digital pulses VH1 and VH1 as seen in Figures 13A-13D), and an abnormality detection part (70) configured to perform an abnormality detection using main information according to the state information included in the digital signal and sub information according to the digitally converted detection signal of the sub detection element; wherein the abnormality detection part performs the abnormality detection using a value obtained by converting the analog signal into the state information as a sub information, or a value obtained by converting the state information into an analog output as a main information (Paragraphs [0180],[0181][0192]) / the digital angle phi is converted into an analog signal by way of the DACs 67 and 69, after which the output section compares the computed angle phi to a threshold and only outputs the angle phi when the deviation is smaller or equal to a threshold value, and thus is reasonably detecting an abnormality when the deviation is above the threshold as the signal is “abnormal” as it has deviated too far from the threshold).
+Harada discloses A detection device, comprising: a sensor (5),(51),(52),(60) including at least one main detection element (M1) configured to detect a change in a physical quantity of a detection target (Figure 12), (Paragraph [0179]), at least one sub detection element (H1) configured to detect a change in the physical quantity of the detection target (Figure 12), (Paragraph [0177]), a main digital conversion part (60) configured to digitally convert a detection signal of the main detection element (Paragraph [0179] / note section (60) is a digital angle converter), and a calculation part (65) configured to calculate a state information using the digitally converted detection signal of the main detection element (Paragraphs [0180],[0181],[0185] / note the digital angle signal phi is output to cos and sin circuits 66,68 and the up-down counter (calculation part) calculates the state information (phi angle) by counting) the sensor being configured to output a digital signal including the state information and output an analog signal according to the detection signal of the sub detection element (Figure 12), (Paragraphs [0185],[0188] / note the output of the amplified Hall sensors H1 and H2 are analog signals, and the output phi angle signal from (60) is a digital signal including the state information (angle)); and a control unit (53,70) including a sub digital conversion part (53) configured to digitally convert the analog signal acquired from the sensor (Figures 12,13B,13D), (Paragraph [0189] / note the sensor signals H1 and H2 have been converted to digital pulses VH1 and VH1 as seen in Figures 13A-13D), and an abnormality detection part (70) configured to perform an abnormality detection to identify an abnormal system by comparing between main information according to the state information included in the digital signal and sub information according to the digitally converted detection signal of the sub detection element; wherein the abnormality detection part performs the abnormality detection using a value obtained by converting the analog signal into sub state information as a sub information, or a value obtained by converting the state information into an analog output as a main information (Paragraphs [0180],[0181][0192],[0193] / note the threshold (threshold angle) is a digital value that is reasonably obtained according to the state or sub information in either or both digital signals because it is related to the maximum angle these signals can be used to compute / the digital angle phi is converted into an analog signal by way of the DACs 67 and 69, after which the output section compares the computed angle phi to a threshold and only outputs the angle phi when the deviation is smaller or equal to a threshold value, and thus is reasonably detecting an abnormality when the deviation is above the threshold as the signal is “abnormal” as it has deviated too far from the threshold).

 As to Claim 6,